Future manufacturing will witness a shift in human-robot relationships towards collaboration,

 For better utilisation of HR-SAT, we also define nine atomic actions common in assembly processes.

-To flexibly describe the assembly task, we proposed the task description framework and modeled
+To flexibly describe the assembly task, we proposed the task description framework and modeled it as a knowledge graph.

 Use the interactive window below to see the modeled knowledge graph